ntsd/freqtrade-configs/README.md

 ### Using minimal roi

-key mean hours time

-value mean percentage of profit

-example: "12": 0.064 mean after 12 hours holding if the profit positive more than 6.4% will automatic sell
+example: "12": 0.064 mean after 12 mins holding if the profit positive more than 6.4% will automatic sell

 but for testing no minimal_roi is probably the best